Memberships & Affiliations

 You can subscribe to any AASHE newsletters.
 AASHE Bulletin is a weekly e-newsletter with the latest campus sustainability news, resources, opportunities, and events.
 AASHE Events notifies you about AASHE’s annual conference, workshop, webinars and other AASHE-hosted events.
 AASHE Announcements contains updates on important organizational news.
 STARS Update keeps you current on activities related to the Sustainability Tracking, Assessment & Rating System program.

-AASHE’s online Resource Center includes assessment tools, policy and program databases, best practices, campus profiles, how-to guides, reports, discussion forums, and other resources.
-Many of these are member-only so you’ll need an individual member account.
+AASHE’s online Campus Sustainability Hub and Resource Center include best practices, case studies, campus profiles, assessment tools, policy and program databases, how-to guides, reports, and other resources organized by theme.
+Much of this content is for members only so you’ll need to create a free individual member account.

 AASHE holds or co-sponsors workshops and webinars throughout the year, plus an annual conference that brings together every sector of higher education as well as business, government, and non-profit participants.
 These events offer opportunities to connect with colleagues at regional, national, and international levels to share resources.
 As members, UofL students and employees receive discounts on all AASHE events.
 Check the AASHE calendar for upcoming events.
-Also see AASHE Conference Papers & Presentations Database and STARS Webinars Archives.
+Also see AASHE Conference Papers & Presentations Database.